Thomas B. Jackson

 Thomas Birdsall Jackson (March 24, 1797 – April 23, 1881) was an American lawyer and politician who served two terms as a U.S. Representative from New York from 1837 to 1841.

 Biography

-Born in Jerusalem, Long Island, New York, Jackson attended the public schools.
+Born in Jerusalem (now part of Nassau County) on Long Island, New York, Jackson attended the public schools.
 He engaged in agricultural pursuits.
 He studied law.
 He was admitted to the bar and practiced in Jerusalem, Hempstead, and Newtown, New York.

 Family

 Thomas married Marie Coles and had three known children: Samuel, Andrew and William.
 Thomas descends from the prominent Jackson family of Hempstead, New York.

 Congress

 Jackson was elected county judge in 1832.
 He served as member of the State assembly 1833–1835.
-He moved to Newtown, Long Island, New York, in 1835.
+He moved to Newtown, Long Island, in 1835.
 He served as a Justice of the Peace.
 Jackson was elected as a Democrat to the Twenty-fifth and Twenty-sixth Congresses (March 4, 1837 – March 3, 1841).
 He was not a candidate for renomination in 1840.